And look, we put together a montage of the media all Twitter about Senator Rubio's appearance here in an hour.

 It's been going on there for two years.

-The principal says that boys have to sign out the toilet paper, and then they have to sign it back in.
+The principal says that boys have to sign out the toilet paper and then they have to sign it back in.

 The newspaper, the Republican Herald of Pottsville, reports that some parents are protesting the policy.

-One parent, Karen Yedcena, says some students are too embarrassed to go to the office to get toilet paper, they're going home sick instead.
+One parent, Karen Yedsina, says some students are too embarrassed to go to the office to get toilet paper.

 I don't understand that.

-Okay, so you gotta go now.
+Okay, so you've got to go now.

-There's none in the bathroom, because these guys have been clogging the toilets with us.
+There's none in the bathroom because these guys have been clogging the toilets with us.

-So he took it out of there.
+They took it out of there.

-Okay, so you've got to go in there, you have to sign out toilet paper.
+You have to sign out toilet paper.

 In a lot of instances, you don't have this kind of time.